jegny100/FitnessApp/README.md

 If you want to make a new conditional statement, you have to create a new column and fill new rows according to your own logic.

 2. extend the code: In the code of `main.py` a new filter must be implemented under the function `fill_conversation_list()` within the while loop.
 Depending on the self-selected condition, the DataFrame `subset_buddy_convo_df` must then be delimited, which at the end determines which sentence is to be said next.

+# Acknowledgements
+We would especially like to thank our instructor and mentor Maria, who accompanied our project from the beginning full of helpfulness, discussed every new crazy idea we had with us and gave us the help and support we individually needed to realise this project. 🌼